 They know a deal is never secured until the signature is on the dotted line.
 Therefore, they keep on qualifying throughout the entire sales process.
 The earlier you start asking these questions, the more time you give yourself to address these issues so that you can stick to your timeline.

-How to Identify Red Flags
+How to Identify Red Flags and Qualify Deals

 With the iSEEit Opportunity Management Tool, you will get the tools to assess the “Watermelon Deals”.
 This allows you to slice and dice your sales process by going through it step by step.